liveask/liveask/frontend/README.md

 ## 2.0 (relaunch based on yew)

+- [ ] scroll to new question after send
 - [ ] event print view
 - [ ] donation button
-- [ ] scroll to new question after send
+- [ ] copy to clipboard on mobile broken

 ## 2.1 (missing non escential features)